Skip to main content

 • Monitoring.

-As the media industry undergoes a disruptive transformation — from linear media business models and separate silos in linear TV, radio, print, and online to a cross-platform approach — modern editorial systems must enable multichannel publishing and integrate planning across all channels.
-This also includes a robust component for social media management.
+As the media industry is in the midst of a disruptive change process – away from the linear media business and individual silos in the areas of television, radio, print and online towards a cross-media, cross-platform approach – modern editorial systems must enable multichannel publishing and bring together the planning levels for all channels.
+This also includes a powerful component for social media management.

-The situation is somewhat different for corporate newsrooms.
-Here, editorial software in the form of a CMS is already well established in many places.
-Differences between solutions often lie in areas such as AI-based process support, social media management, customisation, and monitoring.
+The situation is somewhat different with regard to corporate newsrooms.
+Here, editorial software in the form of a CMS is already established in many places.
+The solutions differ in terms of AI-based process support, social media management, customising and monitoring.

-Schedule a personal talk with Jochen – for free and no strings attached.
+Schedule a personal talk with us – for free and no strings attached.

 Arrange now